 If your dog is nervous about a particular experience, like fireworks, then your veterinarian may be able to recommend calming methods, like providing a hideaway, or a distraction like a stuffed rubber chew toy (never leave your dog unattended with a chew).
 It may be appropriate for your dog to take supplements or prescription drugs to help control the anxiety.
 Your vet will be able to advise which is best for your situation.

-4. Desensitization to reduce anxiety
+4. Desensitization to Reduce Anxiety

 The gold-standard way to help reduce anxiety is to re-focus your dog’s mind so that the thing they’re scared of is no longer scary – this is called desensitization.
 Your veterinarian or veterinary behaviorist will be able to tell you exactly how to desensitize your dog – don’t do this without proper help because you could make the issue worse.

 Just like people, dogs can shiver when they are cold.
-Most of the time this is a passing tremble – at the start of a walk, for example, before they have got moving and warmed up.
+Most of the time this is a passing tremble – at the start of a walk, for example, before they have gotten moving and warmed up.
 Most dogs that shiver are just reacting to feeling cold on the outside – it is only a gentle shake and doesn’t last long.

 However, shivering can be a sign that your dog is getting dangerously cold, especially if their whole body is shaking uncontrollably.